tonomb/leetcode-js/src/dataStructures/trees/trees.md

 - **Depth of a node N** The length of the path fro a node n to the root node.
 The depth of the root node is 0
 - **Height of a node N**: The length of the path from N to its deepest descendant.
 The height of the tree itself is the height of the root node, and the height of leaf nodes is always 0
 - **Height of a Tree**: Height of its root node

+## Binary Search Tree

+inary Search Trees (BSTs) are a special kind of binary tree where each node of the tree has key-value pairs

+For all the nodes in a BST, the values of all the nodes in the left subtree of a node are less than the value of that node.
+All the values in the right subtree of a node are greater than the value of that node.
+This is referred to as the BST rule.

+the time complexity of all three basic operations- Insertion, Deletion, and Search, take 𝑂(h) time, where “h” is the height of Binary Search Tre

+## AVL Tree

+They are Binary Search Trees in which for every internal node V of the tree T the heights of V's children can differ by at most 1

+To put it simply, for each node, the height of the left and right subtrees in an AVL tree can differ at most by one, or the tree is balanced.

+when the tree is completely balanced, the time complexity for basic operations is O(log(n))